HomeCommitmentAdjustments After Marriage: The 10 Hardest

 I like to eat the same thing every day all week.
 When I was single, I’d have the same thing for breakfast 7 days in a row.
 I’d cook a giant crock pot of chili and have that for lunch every day, and then I’d make a huge casserole and have that as my dinners.

-Read Next on Thriving Marriages Empathy and Sexually Satisfied Marriage
+Read Next on Thriving Marriages 1 Vital Conversation to Keep Your Marriage on Track

 That doesn’t work so well now that I’m married.
 First off, Connor has a crazy high metabolism and eats a ton of food so I’d have to make about 6 times what I used to make.
 But also, he really doesn’t like eating the same thing every single day.
 So I need to cook every night or every other night at the most!